 Can I Seek Compensation for Injuries My Pet Suffered in a Car Accident?

-Posted on behalf of Lynch Law Firm on October 28, 2020 in Car Accidents News
+Posted on behalf of Lynch Law Firm on October 28, 2020 in Car Accident News

 Americans love their pets.
 According to a recent survey taken by the American Pet Products Association, 67 percent of U.S. households own at least one pet.
 That number is up 58 percent since Americans were first asked about their household pets in 1988.